chantelwetzel-noaa/data_summary/doc/_main.md

 # Greenspotted rockfish
  The most recent assessment of Greenspotted rockfish was a full assessment conducted in 2011.
 Across available data, Greenspotted rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 14,477 length observations, 0 age readings, and 1,749 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,904 length observations, 0 age readings, and 802 otoliths that are available to be aged.
-In California, since 2000, a total of 3,407 length observations, 0 age readings, and 323 otoliths have been collected In Oregon, since 2000, a total of 487 length observations, 0 age readings, and 479 otoliths have been collected In Washington, since 2000, a total of 10 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 3,407 length observations, 0 age readings, and 323 otoliths have been collected.
+In Oregon, since 2000, a total of 487 length observations, 0 age readings, and 479 otoliths have been collected.
+In Washington, since 2000, a total of 10 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 17,660 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 17,660 length observations, 0 age readings, and 0 otoliths that are available to be aged.
-In California, since 2003, a total of 17,640 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 20 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2003, a total of 17,640 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 20 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 7,568 length observations, 701 age readings, and 3,559 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 4,409 length observations, 843 age readings, and 3,483 otoliths that are available to be aged.